nieboczek/ggs-modding-docs/modding/misc/searching-game-files.md

 next: false
 ---
 # Searching game files
-This guide will tell you how to search gamefiles using FModel.
+This guide will tell you how to search game files using FModel.

 ## Installing FModel
 Install [FModel](https://fmodel.app/).